220131-mehrab/p0-waaik-favmovieapp/README.md

 #Favorite Movie App
-This an app that allows you to search for your favorite movies from 2000-2020, using TMBD database.
+This is an app that list the "Greatest Films of All Time" database, with titles being sourced from American Film Institute, Writer's Guild of America, Sight & Sound Critic's Survey, The Guardian, and Barron's 1001 Movies to See Before You Die.

 #User Stories
-- Will be able to view list of movies from the browser with promotional pictures of the selected movie.
+- Will be able to view list of movies from the browser.
 - Will have a search function available on the browser.
 - Will take suggestions if your movie is not available.
-- Will list movies in alphabetical order.
+- Will list movies in ranking order.
-- Will list information about the movie selected.

 #How to use:
-- User will type in the movie they wish to view from between the years 2000-2020 into search bar.
+- User will go to browser location, and select see all movies.
 - User can select see all movies that are listed in the database.